spatie/php-structure-discoverer/README.md

 ##### Your own

-A cache driver can be built be extending the `DiscoverCacheDriver` interface:
+A cache driver can be built by extending the `DiscoverCacheDriver` interface:

 ```php
 interface DiscoverCacheDriver